abrahamnzok/Papyrus/README.md

 What it does not :
 - Use keyboard shortcuts
-- Delete multiple character at a time.
+- Delete multiple characters at a time.

+Even if we made the binding between the Delete function and Del / Backspace keys.

+We hightly recommend to only use the buttons on the UI.